KEY TAKEAWAYS

 Call 1-888-601-9980 to speak to our licensed advisors right away, or book some time with them below.

-CDCP offers coverage for essential dental care services in Canada, such as restorative care, oral surgery, periodontal services, and dentures.
+The CDCP provides coverage for essential dental care services in Canada, including restorative treatments, preventive services, oral surgery, periodontal care, and dentures.

 • Restorative care, such as fillings and root canals

-• Preventive services, including cleaning and fluoride treatment
+• Preventive services, including cleanings and fluoride treatment

-• Periodontal services like scaling and root planing
+• Periodontal services, including scaling and root planing

 Why does personal dental insurance coverage matter in Canada?

-Canadians who are not eligible for CDCP can buy private dental insurance to meet their dental care requirements and avoid out-of-pocket expenses.
+Canadians who are not eligible for CDCP can purchase private dental insurance to meet their dental care needs and avoid paying out of pocket for essential services.

-Understanding CDCP exclusions helps you decide how much personal dental coverage you need for comprehensive protection and access to essential dental services.
+Understanding CDCP exclusions helps you decide how much personal dental coverage you need to ensure comprehensive protection and continuous access to required dental treatment.

 CDCP limitations and exclusions